pact-foundation/pact-jvm/provider/maven/README.md

 ```
 You can now execute `mvn pact:publish` to publish the pact files.

-_NOTE:_ The pact broker requires a version for all published pacts.
+**NOTE:** The pact broker requires a version for all published pacts.
 The `publish` task will use the version of the
 project by default, but can be overwritten with the `projectVersion` property.
 Make sure you have set one otherwise the broker will reject the pact files.

-_NOTE_: By default, the pact broker has issues parsing `SNAPSHOT` versions.
+**NOTE:** By default, the pact broker has issues parsing `SNAPSHOT` versions.
 You can configure the publisher to
 automatically remove `-SNAPSHOT` from your version number by setting `trimSnapshot` to true.
 This setting does not modify non-snapshot versions.

 You can set any tags that the pacts should be published with by setting the `tags` list property.
 A common use of this